Tron0/AkladellWebsite/rules.md

 **Stealth:** Stealth allows a character to sneak around and hide.
-In order to use the Stealth skill, those that the character wishes to hide from must not already be aware of the character’s presence, and there must be somewhere to hide.
+In order to use the Stealth skill, those that the character wishes to hide from must not already be aware of the character's presence, and there must be somewhere to hide.
 If a character attacks after successfully using Stealth, that attack greatly increases the chance of a [<u>Surprise</u>](#surprise) attack, even if the enemy is already